$\pi_\texttt{RL}$: Online RL Fine-tuning for Flow-based Vision-Language-Action Models: Introduction

 Vision-Language-Action (VLA) models \citep{din2025vision} have emerged as a leading solution for general-purpose robots, effectively bridging the gap between high-level multimodal reasoning and low-level physical control \citep{firoozi2025foundation}.
 Conditioned on sensor inputs and language commands, VLAs \citep{team2024octo,kim2024openvla,black2024pi_0,intelligence2025pi05} can translate abstract instructions into executable robotic actions, thereby enabling intuitive and flexible human-robot interaction.

 The training methodology for VLAs follows the standard pre-training and supervised fine-tuning (SFT) paradigm as shown in \cref{fig:top_figure}.
 Building on the pretrained Vision-Language Model (VLM) \citep{touvron2023llama,beyer2024paligemma}, VLAs are fine-tuned on large-scale, heterogeneous human demonstration datasets \citep{o2024open,khazatsky2024droid}, followed by SFT on the target task to align their capabilities with the specific embodiment and environment.
-However, reliance on SFT introduces a critical challenge: curating large-scale, high-quality expert trajectories is both laborious and costly \citep{din2025vision}, and the models obtained via SFT tend to overfit to expert demonstrations \citep{liberoplus}.
+However, reliance on SFT introduces a critical challenge: curating large-scale, high-quality expert trajectories is both laborious and costly \citep{din2025vision}.
+Besides, models obtained via SFT tend to overfit to expert demonstrations \citep{liberoplus}, with their performance fundamentally constrained by the quality of expert demonstrations.

-Recent efforts \citep{rlinfvla, li2025simplevla, tan2025riptvla, rl4vla} have explored expanding the VLA training process with reinforcement learning (RL), establishing a pre-training, SFT, and RL paradigm as shown in \cref{fig:top_figure}, allowing VLAs to improve their performance beyond initial expert demonstrations through active environmental interaction and the development of more generalizable policies.
+Recent efforts \citep{zang2025rlinf, li2025simplevla, tan2025riptvla, rl4vla} have explored expanding the VLA training process with reinforcement learning (RL), establishing a pre-training, SFT, and RL paradigm as shown in \cref{fig:top_figure}, allowing VLAs to improve their performance beyond expert demonstrations through environmental interaction and develop more generalizable policies.

 However, these RL advances have been largely confined to autoregressive VLAs, featuring OpenVLA \citep{kim2024openvla} and OpenVLA-OFT \citep{kim2025openvlaoft}, which employ discrete action decoders that generate output in an autoregressive or parallel fashion.
-This stands in stark contrast to diffusion- or flow-based VLAs, exemplified by the $\pi$ series models $\pi_0$ \citep{black2024pi_0} and $\pi_{0.5}$ \citep{intelligence2025pi05}, which generate actions through iterative refinement in flow matching \citep{lipman2022flow}, offering the advantages of generating action chunks in high-frequency and performing highly dexterous tasks \citep{black2024pi_0}.
+This stands in stark contrast to flow-based VLAs, exemplified by the $\pi$ series models, which generate actions through iterative refinement in flow matching \citep{lipman2022flow}, offering the advantages of generating action chunks in high-frequency and performing highly dexterous tasks \citep{black2024pi_0}.
 Consequently, previous VLA-RL algorithms are incompatible with flow-based VLAs, and the fundamental challenge lies in how to characterize a logarithmic likelihood \citep{hutchinson1989stochastic,chen2018neural} for the executed actions.